oneping-1/at_bat/readme.md

 - [ ] More pytests
 - [ ] Example Code
 - [ ] Move strenght_of_schedule.py calculations into own method in get.teams.py
-- [ ] Make scoreboard.py return something.
-Maybe move to another module?
 - [ ] Setters and Getters in runners class
 - [ ] Fine tune delta_favor_dist() even more
+- [ ] Fix curses to be able to resize window
+- [ ] Get rid of GameScoreboard class and just use Game class?

 Complete:
 - [X] Add delta_seconds parameter to umpire.print_last_pitch() function